 (1) Includes items such as depreciation and amortization, deferred income taxes, provision for credit losses and equity-based compensation expense.

-(2) The change is primarily due to higher sales activity during the fourth quarter 2023, partially offset by collection performance.
+(2) The change is primarily due to timing of collections, including multi-year transactions.

-(3) The change is primarily due to higher sales activity during the fourth quarter 2023 and timing of payments.
+(3) The change is primarily due to customer-driven stocking positions.